Bayesian Non-stationary Linear Bandits for Large-Scale Recommender Systems: Numerical Analysis

+We evaluate the performance of our algorithm using three real-world datasets.
+In the following, we introduce each dataset individually and explain the data preparation steps for our experiments. \textbf{Table \ref{Table:datasets}} presents a summary of the datasets used in our experiment.

-\textbf{MovieLens:}\\ This dataset contains users' ratings and tag applications applied to a set of movies from the MovieLens web site \cite{Harper16:TMD}.
+\textbf{MovieLens 10M:} This dataset contains users' ratings and tag applications applied to a set of movies from the MovieLens website \cite{Harper16:TMD}.
 The ratings have a $5$-star scale, with half-star increments.
 Thus, the possible values for rating are $0.5, 1, 1.5, \dots, 5$.
-In our experiment, we select the top $A = 1000$ movies based on the ratings given by the users.
-We form the context vector for each user by using the movies that user has watched together with the tags he applied to those movies.
-Afterward, we extract latent context vectors for each arm, i.e., movie, using a low-rank matrix factorization with $100$ latent contexts.
+In our experiment, we select the top $A = 1000$ movies based on the number of ratings given by the users.
+We form the context vector for each user by using the movies that the user has watched together with the tags he applied to those movies.
+Afterward, we extract latent context vectors for each arm (movie), using a low-rank matrix factorization with $100$ latent contexts.
 Then, we represent the context vector of the movie-user pair by concatenating the user and the movie context vectors.
 The dimension of the final context vectors is $n = 120$.
-At each time, if the user watches the recommended movie and gives a rating of more than $3$, we assign a reward equal to $1$; otherwise, the reward is $0$.
-Hence, the reward is $0$ for an unwatched movie or when the rating is less than $3$.
+We generate a user stream by considering only the users that have rated any of the $A = 1000$ movies.
+We take the users in the order of their appearances in the data.
+Hence, it is possible that a specific user appears more than once in our experiment.
+In this case, we sort the appearances of this specific user according to the timestamps.
+Our experiment with MovieLens dataset contains $2,885$ unique users.
+At each time, one user from the user stream arrives, the environment reveals the context vectors, and the algorithm needs to recommend one of $A = 1000$ movies to the user.
+We employ the implicit feedback model to generate rewards for the benchmark algorithms; if there is a rating present in the dataset, this indicates user interest, and we assign a reward equal to $1$.
+Otherwise, the reward is $0$.
+Hence, the reward is $0$ for an unwatched movie.